Dog Tags Lost In 1967 Returned To Vietnam War Veteran From Long Island

 He says he doesn’t think of himself as a hero.

 “I shouldn’t have survived.
-I should not have,” he said.MORE NEWS: Celebrity Chef Mario Batali, Joseph Bastianich To Pay $600,000 Settlement In Sexual Harassment, Discrimination Case
+I should not have,” he said.MORE NEWS: Cuomo Casts Doubt On Independent Investigators Hired To Probe Misconduct Allegations; 'New Yorkers Will Be Shocked'

 Kostendader was born and raised in Huntington before moving to Arizona after he got out of the military.